adamthompsonemailhippo/slate/source/index.html.md

 6. Name your rule - for example ‘Email Hippo Email Address Validation’

-7. Replace the code displayed in Auth0 with the javascript on this site
+7. Replace the code displayed in Auth0 with the JavaScript shown here

 8. Click on ‘Save’ or ‘Try this rule’ to use the function within your Auth0 sign up form and prevent sign ups with bad or disposable email addresses.